FuelLabs/sway/docs/src/forc_client.md

 To submit the transactions created by `forc deploy` or `forc run`, you need to sign them first (unless you are using a client without UTXO validation).
 To sign a transaction you can use `forc-wallet` CLI.
 This section is going to walk you through the whole signing process.

-> Disabling the UTXO validation, enables to send invalid inputs to emulate different conditions and by default `fuel-core` runs without UTXO validation.
-This means while your client is running without UTXO validation, you can run unsigned transactions.
+By default `fuel-core` runs without UTXO validation, which means you can run unsigned transactions.
+This allows you to send invalid inputs to emulate different conditions.

 If you want to run `fuel-core` with UTXO validation, you can pass `--utxo-validation` to `fuel-core run`.
-If UTXO valdiation is enabled, unsigned transactions will return an error.
+If UTXO validation is enabled, unsigned transactions will return an error.

 To install `forc-wallet` please refer to `forc-wallet`'s [github repo](https://github.com/FuelLabs/forc-wallet#forc-wallet).